vgsong/VBA/README.md

 # VBA

 This repository is used as a quick reference guide for VBA which I use almost daily for MS Excel automation at work.
-Excel VBA is useful when needed to do quick automation functions in excel.
+Excel VBA is useful for quick automation functions in excel.

 copyPaste.txt - Efficient method in transferring values from cell to cell.